Fort Lewis College: History

+Reconciliation efforts

+In 2019, Fort Lewis College formed the Committee on FLC History to examine its connection to the federal Indian boarding school system.
+The college has since undertaken initiatives including listening sessions, community engagement, and institutional changes aimed at reconciliation.
+In partnership with the Southern Ute Indian Tribe and the Ute Mountain Ute Tribe, FLC supported legislation investigating the impacts of federal Indian boarding schools in Colorado.
+The Board of Trustees reaffirmed its commitment to reconciliation in 2023.

+In 2025, the Fort Lewis College Board of Trustees named Heather Shotton the new college president, making her the first Indigenous person to hold the position.
+Shotton, who is Cheyenne and Kiowa and a citizen of the Wichita & Affiliated Tribes, had previously served as FLC's Vice President of Diversity Affairs.

 Campus

-The 247-acre Fort Lewis College campus is in southwestern Colorado, 6,872 feet atop a mesa overlooking the Animas River Valley and downtown Durango.
+The 247-acre Fort Lewis College campus is in southwestern Colorado, 6,872 feet atop a mesa overlooking the Animas River Valley and downtown Durango, Colorado.
 A network of trails as well as city bus service (free to students with FLC IDs) connects the campus and town.

-The campus's distinctive architectural theme utilizes locally quarried sandstone to acknowledge the region's Native pueblo building style and evoke the Four Corners landscape and colors.
-The style was crafted by Boulder architect James M. Hunter, whom the college contracted to establish a campus building plan in the late 1950s, after its move from Hesperus to Durango.

 Today, on-campus housing is in six residence halls and two apartment buildings, with singles, doubles, and suites.
 Also on campus are 14 academic buildings, as well as a Student Life Center, Aquatic Center, and Student Union.
 On-campus athletic facilities include Ray Dennison Memorial Field, Dirks Field, the Softball Complex, Whalen Gymnasium, and the Factory Trails, an off-road bicycling race course.

 The new Student Union opened in 2011, and hosts the college's cultural centers, the Native American Center and El Centro de Muchos Colores, student government, the Environmental Center, the post office, and the bookstore.
-The Student Union also offers several dining options, and houses both a Leadership Center and a Media Center that includes the college's news magazine, literary journal, and KDUR radio station.

 The U.S. Green Building Council awarded the Student Union LEED Gold status for its sustainability features.
 It is the third LEED Gold building on campus, along with the Berndt Hall Biology Wing and Animas Hall.
 Those environmental awards helped FLC be named one of "America's Coolest Schools" by Sierra magazine, the official publication of the Sierra Club, in 2011.

 Academics

-Fort Lewis College is divided into four academic units, offering 32 baccalaureate degrees.
-Programs are accredited by the Higher Learning Commission, the Accreditation Board for Engineering & Technology, the American Chemical Society, the Association to Advance Collegiate Schools of Business, the Commission on Accreditation of Athletic Training Education, and the National Association of Schools of Music.
+Fort Lewis College is divided into three academic units: the School of Arts & Sciences, the Katz School of Business, and the School of Education.
+These units collectively offer 60 undergraduate majors, 47 minors, and 23 certificates.
+The college also provides five graduate programs and four graduate certificates in education.
+Additionally, Fort Lewis College offers two "3+2" master's programs in social work and public history, in partnership with the University of Colorado-Denver and the University of Denver, respectively.

+The institution is accredited by the Higher Learning Commission.
+Specific programs are also accredited by relevant professional bodies, including: